A Short Introduction to the DiSC Model of Behavior

 The DiSC Profile

-The DiSC Profile presents a plan to help you understand self and others in a specific environment.
+The DiSC Profile presents a plan to help you understand yourself and others in a specific environment.
 You are the central focus as you heighten understanding of your style and identify the environment most conducive to your success.
 At the same time, you learn about the differences of others and the environment they require for maximum productivity and harmony in the work organization.

 Four dimensions of behavior, thousands of unique patterns